Priyanshraj26/SpotifyScaler/readme.md

 ## Overview

-Spotify Key Analyzer is a Python-based application that combines Spotify's metadata with advanced audio analysis to determine the musical key, scale, tempo, and other audio features of songs.
+Spotify Scaler is a Python-based application that combines Spotify's metadata with advanced audio analysis to determine the musical key, scale, tempo, and other audio features of songs.
 It uses the Krumhansl-Schmuckler algorithm enhanced with multiple key profiles for accurate key detection.

 ## Features